Avoid the crowds and discover 10 secret Prague attractions and hidden places to visit with this FREE self-guided walking tour.

 An illusion of an infinite spiral of books in both directions.
 A book lovers’ dream.

-Interesting facts about the Book Tower at Municipal Library of Prague
+Interesting facts about the Book Tower at Municipal Library

 This simple but highly innovative masterpiece was created by Slovakian born artist, Matej Kren.
 He assembled the books in a cylindrical pattern and inserted mirrors inside the funnel to create the illusion of an unending spiral of books.